revng/revng/docs/GeneratedIRReference.rst

-In this way when we reach a point, inside the body of a function, where we need the dispatcher we can use the ``_Unwind_RaiseException`` function provided by ``libunwind`` to restore the execution in the ``root`` function, where we take care of doing the right action to correctly continue the execution(i.e. invoke) the dispatcher.
+In this way when we reach a point, inside the body of a function, where we need the dispatcher we can use the ``_Unwind_RaiseException`` function provided by ``libunwind`` to restore the execution in the ``root`` function, where we take care of doing the right action to correctly continue the execution (i.e. invoke) the dispatcher.

-Due to implementation details, we do not rely on the standard mechanism used by the C++ excpetion handling mechanism.
-For this reason the ``catchblock`` is not used, but we always transfer the execution to the ``invoke_return`` block, and we then check for the value of ``ExceptionFlag`` for deciding where to transfer the execution.
+Due to implementation details, we do not rely on the standard mechanism used by the C++ exception handling mechanism.
+For this reason, the ``catchblock`` is not used, but we always transfer the execution to the ``invoke_return`` block, and we then check for the value of ``ExceptionFlag`` for deciding where to transfer the execution.
-After this we transfer the control flow to the ``dispatcher.entry`` block for resuming the execution in the correct manner.
+After this, we transfer the control flow to the ``dispatcher.entry`` block for resuming the execution in the correct manner.

-We then need a ``function_dispatcher`` that acts as a normal dispatcher but is used in presence of an indirect function call and assumes the form of a LLVM function.
-Obviously the possible targets are only the function entry blocks, since it is not possible that a function call requires to jump in the middle of the code of a function.
+We then need a ``function_dispatcher`` that acts as a normal dispatcher but is used in presence of an indirect function call and assumes the form of an LLVM function.
+Obviously, the possible targets are only the function entry blocks, since it is not possible that a function call requires to jump in the middle of the code of a function.

 We also add an extra check after each call to the ``function_dispatcher`` to ensure that the program counter value is the one that we expect to have after the call.
-This mechanism is usefull to avoid errors due to a bad identification of ``ret`` instructions by the function boundaries analysis.
+This mechanism is useful to avoid errors due to a bad identification of ``ret`` instructions by the function boundaries analysis.

-During the execution of the translated program, when an exception is raised, the ``exception_warning`` helper function is called, and it will print on ``stdout`` useful informations about the conditions that caused the exception (e.g. the current program counter at the moment of the exception, the next program counter, etc.).
+During the execution of the translated program, when an exception is raised, the ``exception_warning`` helper function is called, and it will print on ``stdout`` useful information about the conditions that caused the exception (e.g. the current program counter at the moment of the exception, the next program counter, etc.).